 Coming from Bohinj valley, you can start a hike on Soriška planina - the mountain pass and alpine meadow - where you can start the hike along the west ridge.

-2. From Prtovč, 1011m, south approach.
+2. From Prtovč, 1011 m, south approach.
 In the village you go left, by the marked path, which crosses the slopes towards the west.
-In the last part, below a distinct saddle between point 1348m and Ratitovec (called Poden, 1264m), the path does a few turns.
+In the last part, below a distinct saddle between point 1348 m and Ratitovec (called Poden, 1264 m), the path does a few turns.
 On the saddle the path turns right and goes directly on top.
 In the section where it overcomes the rocky part, the path is picturesque, but also steep and a bit exposed.
-If icy and if having with you small kids, the path requires quite some care.
+If icy and if having with you small kids, the path requires some care.
 Otherwise it is very recommendable, together with the route #1 you can do a nice half-day round tour.
-1h 45min for ascent.
+1 h 45 min for ascent.
+Skiing by exactly this route is not recommended.
+But you can use a very steep slope below the material cable way to get down (also to Torka - see the route #3!).

-3. From Ravne or Torka, 1175m.
-By a narrow mountain road you continue towards the east on Poden saddle below Grebel vrh, 1348m.
-There you hit the route #2, turn left and ascend on top as described.
-1h 45min.
+3. From Ravne or Torka, 1175 m.
+By a narrow mountain road you continue towards the east on Poden saddle below Grebel vrh, 1348 m.
+A bit before the saddle (till there possible by car) you can already deter left (inscriptions), hit the route #2 and ascend on top as described.
+1 h 45 min.

-4. From Zgornje Danje, 1100m.
-The marked path goes up in the NE direction.
-First through the woods, then it reaches nice alpine meadows.
+4. From Zgornje Danje, 1100 m.
+The marked path goes up in the NE direction (because of many cart roads you must carefully follow the marked path).
+First through the woods, then it reaches nice alpine meadows (first Spodnji Jirn, then the meadows below the main ridge).
 In the E and NE direction you slowly gain altitude.
-The path mainly keeps by a shallow grassy valley, which brings you above the steep rocks on the southern side of Altemaver.
+The path mainly keeps right of the main ridge, later it brings you on the ridge, just before the steeper and rocky summit of Altemaver.
 On a broad saddle between Altemaver and Kremant you hit the marked path, coming from Soriška planina.
 By it you go right, ascend Altemaver and perhaps continue towards the mountain hut.
-You can descend by the route #2 and make again a round tour.
-2h 30min for ascent.
+You can descend by the route #2 and make again a nice round tour.
+2 h 30 min for ascent.
+Remark: It looks that over the rocky southern walls no convenient trail goes from the inhabited terrace on the main ridge!

 6. Over Pečana meadow.
-From Bohinj side, we drive by forrest roads on Bitenjska planina and there deter further up on Ribčeva planina, 1140m.
+From Bohinj side, we drive by forrest roads on Bitenjska planina and there deter further up on Ribčeva planina, 1140 m.
 There we park and continue hiking in the SE direction.
-In half an hour we reach Pečana meadow, 1362m, continue a bit more towards the SE, but soon the path branches.
+In half an hour we reach the Pečana meadow, 1362 m, continue a bit more towards the SE, but soon the path branches.
 We go right on the saddle between Altemaver and Gladki vrh and from there on top.
-1h 30min from the road.
+1 h 30 min from the road.

 7. Kosmati vrh.
-As described in #1, we go from Prtovč, 1011m, into Razor valley, but there we continue upwards and over a steep and even a bit exposed slope (take care in winter) towards the N and then easilly towards the NE on the panoramic summit.
-We can also continu by the Razor valley till its end, where on Vratca (saddle), 1511m, many paths come together.
-For Kosmati vrh we go right, for Gladki vrh the marked path goes left.
+As described in #1, we go from Prtovč, 1011 m, into Razor valley, but there we continue upwards and over a steep and even a bit exposed slope (take care in winter!) towards the N and then easilly towards the NE on the panoramic summit.
+We can also continue by the Razor valley till its end, where on Vratca (saddle), 1511 m, many paths come together.
+For Kosmati vrh we go right, for Gladki vrh and the hut the marked path goes left.
 Vratca can also be reached from Pečana meadow (see the description in #6).
-Kosmati vrh can also be reached by a marked path from the N. It starts on Rastoka saddle, 1122m, but we can use also some mountain roads towards the south from there.
+Kosmati vrh can also be reached by a marked path from the N. It starts on Rastoka saddle, 1122 m, but we can use also some mountain roads towards the south from there.

 Map: Škofjeloško in Cerkljansko hribovje.
 Planinska zveza Slovenije.
 1:50000.